Summary

 Even with the ideal fabrics chosen, the fit simulation is where they are put to the test.
 Skipping this process can lead to adjustments needed after production.

 The consequences?
-Delivery delays, material waste, and reduced profitability in production.
+Delivery delays, material waste, and reduced profits in production.

 4) Incorrect cutting and lack of layering